dashbook/killercoda-scenarios/dashtool-postgres/step2.md

 ### Create Secrets

-The lakehouse consists of a catalog, an object_store and a visualization server which all require credentials to access them.
-We will use Kubernetes secrets to store this confidential information.
-Please make sure to use secure passwords in production environments.
+The various services within the cluster require credentials for access.
+We will utilize Kubernetes secrets to securely store this sensitive information.
+Please ensure the use of robust passwords in production environments.
+The following command create the required secrets for the tutorial.

 1. Postgres